-- identify potential animal welfare issues that may arise based on animal ownership and population data and likely needs in the event of an emergency (eg. assessment, treatment, carcass disposal, containment, food and water sources, management of evacuated animals);
+- identify potential animal welfare issues that may arise based on animal ownership and population data and likely needs in the event of an emergency (for example, assessment, treatment, carcass disposal, containment, food and water sources, management of evacuated animals)

-- include a contact list of government and non government animal welfare service providers/resources that deliver, or may be called upon to assist in the delivery of, animal welfare services (these providers or resources may be located in neighbouring municipalities);
+- include a contact list of government and non-government animal welfare service providers and resources that deliver, or may be called upon to assist in the delivery of, animal welfare services (these providers or resources may be in neighbouring municipalities)

-- identify locations within the community that would be suitable for the emergency shelter of evacuated animals; and the services and resources that may be needed at such sites (eg. treatment of injured animals);
+- identify locations within the community that would be suitable for the emergency shelter of evacuated animals and the services and resources that may be needed at such sites (such as the treatment of injured animals)

 - outline the process for community education regarding evacuating with animals.